 A paymaster attorney is appointed by investors or the government.
 He or she acts as a neutral third party, receiving funds from a transaction between two separate individuals or businesses, and then disbursing those funds to the seller.
 Prior to disbursement, the funds are held in trust in an escrow account while the transaction is completed.
 The paymaster collects a small commission as payment for services rendered.

-Placing the funds in escrow with a neutral and trustworthy third party reduces the risk to both buyers and sellers in these transactions.
+Placing the funds in escrow with a neutral and trustworthy third party like a paymaster lawyer reduces the risk to both buyers and sellers in these transactions.
 It assures the seller that sufficient funds are available for payment, and it allows the buyer to receive title to the goods in question.

 When Paymasters Are Used